SoftUni-Internal/interactive-content/EN/01-Arrays/03-Array-Iteration.md

 [stream language="RO" videoId="489453701/2693aea66c"  /]
 [/video-vimeo]

-The `for..of` loop is used to iterate over any inerrable object but cannot be used to  access the their indexes.
+The `for..of` loop is used to iterate over any iterable object but cannot be used to  access its indexes.

 [/slide]

-[slide]
+[slide hideTitle]
 # Print an Array with For-of

 [vimeo-video]